rabbitmq/rabbitmq-website/docs/metadata-store/enabling-khepri.md

     4. the node name

-    Therefore, in the case some nodes were already clustered at the Khepri level, the Khepri clusters will be sorted with the largest cluster first.
+    Therefore, in the case some nodes were already clustered at the Khepri level, the Khepri clusters will be sorted with the largest cluster (set of nodes) first.

     But usually, nodes will be unclustered and thus sorted by node uptime and name.

-4. It selects the largest Khepri "cluster" acccording to the criteria above and adds all other nodes to that largest cluster.
+4. It selects the largest Khepri "cluster" according to the criteria above and adds all other nodes to that largest cluster

-5. If some nodes were clustered at the Khepri level but were not in Mnesia, they are removed from Khepri.
+5. If some nodes were clustered at the Khepri level but were not in Mnesia, they are removed from Khepri

-### Data copy
+### Step Two: Schema Records Copy

 Once the cluster membership view is the same between Mnesia and Khepri, `khepri_mnesia_migration` can proceed with the actual migration of the data.